 I love luxury.
 Sadly, Luxe is often misunderstood.
 Often luxury is associated with ‘showing-off’ , or it’s considered anti-socialist, and sometimes, to my complete despair an ugly over-the-top display of wealth (think : gold commodes).

 Luxury, to me, is about details, textures, layers, about using exquisite materials and patronising great craftsmanship.
-And in that spirit, posts in this section are about objects or places which appeal to such sensibilities.
+And in that spirit, posts in this section are about objects or places which appeal to

 When I was a few months short of 17, I met with a terrible accident that kept me immobile for almost a year.
 To amuse myself, I’d think about traveling.
 This was the pre-internet era, so I’d have my family and friends buy every Lonely Planet Guide they could get their hands on.
 I remember making fervent lists (upon lists) of places I wanted to visit, the monument and building I wanted to see, the restaurants I wanted to eat at etc etc. It didn’t matter whether I could walk to the loo or not, in my head I was zipping around the world – Paris, Cairo, Tasmania, LA, NY and everything in between.

 And then one day, somewhere I bounced upon Mr Chesterton’s words :